-Plant Heritage – National Plant Collection of Fuchsia cvs. (introduced by James Lye)
+A Plant Heritage – National Plant Collection of: Fuchsia cvs. (introduced by James Lye)

-Since 2009 we have used the name of ‘James Lye Fuchsia Collection‘ to identify our National Plant Collection.
+Since 2009 we have used the name of ‘James Lye Fuchsia Collection‘ to identify our collection of fuchsias introduced by James Lye.

 Our collection was designated by Plant Heritage as a National Plant Collection® in November 2012 under the official title of ‘Fuchsia cvs.
 (Introduced by James Lye)’.
 This recognition is something we are very proud about.

 It is an exciting time for us, especially with the continued development of the collection and we look forward to sharing our collection and the information gathered during our research with everyone.